16-by-9/PicoW_OLED_Project-AnimationDisplay/README.md

 - OLED won’t work unless wiring is correct (SDA, SCL, and VCC *securely* connected)
 - If you forget to switch from your PC's Python to CircuitPython in Thonny, you'll see `no module named board` (LOL)
 - CircuitPython storage is tiny.
-Think Apollo-era tiny.
+Think Apollo 11-era tiny.
 Remove unused libraries when done.

 ---